 Steven Simpson’s Blog

 Please check every Monday for my most recent blog posting.
-When I started this website, I thought all blog entries would be about nature or other environmental topics, but now they address writing, family, and travel as often as they do personal encounters with the natural world.
+When I started this website, I thought all blog entries would be about nature and other environmental topics, but now they address writing, family, and travel as often as they do personal encounters with the natural world.

 A few weeks back I read a New York Times op-ed piece titled “I Don’t Need to Be a ‘Good Person.’
 Neither Do You.”* While I agreed with some of the content of the article (it was about not following all social norms), the title itself set me off.
 There was a time when I assumed people instinctively knew how to be good, leaned toward always trying to do the right thing, but now I am not so sure.
 We certainly don’t need newspaper columnists suggesting we be otherwise.

 I read the bothersome editorial while at my local nature center.
 The center has a small lounge open to the public.
 Its staff keeps fresh coffee brewing, so I go there a couple mornings each week to write and read the news.
 If I go early enough, I usually have the place to myself, but on this particular morning there were four young adults already sitting at tables when I walked in.
 They all wore the same Wisconsin Conservation Corps t-shirts, so I asked them what they were doing.
 It turned out that they were Americorps volunteers who had just finished summer appointments and were filling out final evaluations.